 The First Quadricopter Controlled by iPod touch/iPhone/iPad/Android Devices

-Thanks to its on-board Wi-Fi system, you can control the Parrot AR.Drone using an iPod touch, iPod touch, iPad, or Android device (OS 2.2 (Froyo) or higher, 3-inches wide minimum, and multi-touch).
+Control with Your Device Thanks to its on-board Wi-Fi system, you can control the Parrot AR.Drone using an iPod touch, iPod touch, iPad, or Android device (OS 2.2 (Froyo) or higher, 3-inches wide minimum, and multi-touch).

-The AR.Drone is the first quadricopter that can be controlled by an iPod touch, iPod touch, iPad, or Android device (OS 2.2 (Froyo) or higher, 3-inches wide minimum, and multi-touch).
+The Parrot AR.Drone The AR.Drone is the first quadricopter that can be controlled by an iPod touch, iPod touch, iPad, or Android device (OS 2.2 (Froyo) or higher, 3-inches wide minimum, and multi-touch).

-A mix of captors, wide-angle camera, high-speed camera and MEMS (micro electro mechanical systems), accelerometer, gyro sensors, and ultrasound sensor combine with a powerful on-board computer to make piloting the AR.Drone easy.
+High-technology Sensors Offer Simple Piloting A mix of captors, wide-angle camera, high-speed camera and MEMS (micro electro mechanical systems), accelerometer, gyro sensors, and ultrasound sensor combine with a powerful on-board computer to make piloting the AR.Drone easy.
 Simply use your device and just tilt and touch to control the AR.Drone.

-The Parrot AR.Drone generates its own Wi-Fi network to which you connect your device to control.
+Connect and See The Parrot AR.Drone generates its own Wi-Fi network to which you connect your device to control.
 The front camera view is streamed to your piloting device display.

-The AR.Drone autopilot allows easy takeoff and landing.
+Autopilot The AR.Drone autopilot allows easy takeoff and landing.
 After takeoff, autopilot stabilizes the AR.Drone at an 80-centimeter altitude.
 When you remove your finger from your device, the autopilot function automatically puts the AR.Drone into stationary flight.
 Lost connection with the AR.Drone?
 Autopilot takes over again and stabilizes the device before attempting a soft and safe landing.

-The full hull shield protects the AR.Drone from impacts that occur during wild battles against enemies hidden in the rooms of the house.
+Indoor and Outdoor Hulls Included The full hull shield protects the AR.Drone from impacts that occur during wild battles against enemies hidden in the rooms of the house.
 The streamlined colored hull is aerodynamic, allowing greater control outside.

-AR.Drone is a quadricopter made of carbon fiber and high-resistance PA66 plastic.
+High Durability and Easy Repair AR.Drone is a quadricopter made of carbon fiber and high-resistance PA66 plastic.
 All parts can be changed for easy repair.

-Please download the free AR.Freeflight App (iTunes App Store or Android Market) to control the AR.Drone.
+Free Piloting App Please download the free AR.Freeflight App (iTunes App Store or Android Market) to control the AR.Drone.

-Not only see what the AR.Drone sees with the front-mounted camera, but enjoy a wide variety of games in augmented reality.
+Augmented Reality Games Not only see what the AR.Drone sees with the front-mounted camera, but enjoy a wide variety of games in augmented reality.
 AR.Games sold in the iTunes App Store and Android Market.
 Choose from a selection of single-player and multiplayer games, using the AR.Drone's camera and the augmented reality applications.
 Shoot enemies or other drones.

 Thanks to its on-board Wi-Fi system, you can control the Parrot AR.Drone using an iPod Touch, iPhone, iPad, or Android device.